singular-gpispace/framework/README.md

 as well as [Singular](https://www.singular.uni-kl.de/), [GPI-Space](http://www.gpi-space.de/), and the respective applications.

-In the following we give detailed step-by-step instructions how to describe how to install the Singular/GPI-Space framework on a Linux System and give an example how to use it the smoothness test.
+In the following, we give detailed step-by-step instructions how to install the Singular/GPI-Space framework on a Linux System and give an example how to use it, considering the smoothness test.
 This includes the installation of Singular, GPI-Space and of the necessary dependencies (for more details on this, please also refer to the respective web pages and repositories).

 GPI-Space currently actively supports and tests the following Linux distributions:
 * Centos 6